bitcrowd/exmeralda/README.md

 ## Production-like setup

 The production environment does not run with Ollama.
 Instead we use various LLM API providers.

 For example, if you need to test the chatbot against the Together AI api, first run the seeds with `mix seed` and then change the dev config to:

 ```
 config :exmeralda,
-  llm_api_keys: %{together: <<<TOGETHER API KEY>>>},
+  llm_api_keys: %{together_ai: <<<TOGETHER API KEY>>>},
-  llm: LangChain.ChatModels.ChatOpenAI,
-  current_generation_config_id: "5242404c-ca9e-40f3-a84e-c044195379ed"
+  llm_config: %{
+    provider_id: "684b2566-3cce-4711-963a-f646eb398388",
+    model_config_id: "eff70662-1576-491d-a1ef-1d025772e637"
+  }
 ```

-This works because the provider for Together AI is seeded in the dev environment.
-To use another provider like Lambda AI, Hyperbolic AI, or Groq AI, another `GenerationConfig` record has to be created.
-Then you can use its ID and set it as the `current_generation_config_id` in the config.
+This works because the provider and model config for Together AI is seeded in the dev environment.
+To use another provider like Lambda AI, Hyperbolic AI, or Groq AI, another `Provider` record has to be created.
+Then you can use its ID and set it as the `provider_id` in the config.
 Check the [test/support/seeds.ex](test/support/seeds.ex) file as well for inspiration.
 It is also possible to change the model being used by creating another `ModelConfig` record.
 For more details check [docs/model.png](docs/model.png) and the modules documentation.

 ## Dev tools